ronel-sylvester/Does-Height-Play-a-Role-in-Baseball-/README.md

 StattleShip.R is where the data was prepared, manipulated, tested, and visualized using the ggplot2 package.

-Shiny_StattleShip.R and app.R is where the shiny visualization app was created.
+app.R is where the shiny visualization app was created.